ryanhugh/coursepro/README.md

 # Running the code

 #### gulp dev
 Runs the code in development mode.
 Connects to the MongoDB coursepro_dev table for the data.
+Messaged me and I will add your IP to the whitelist and send you the username + password.

 #### gulp test
 Runs the frontend and backend tests.
 Automatically re-runs when any file in frontend/, backend/ or common/ changes.